neo4j-field/gsummit2023/README.md

 ### Graph Data Science (GDS)

-Project a graph named 'OperationPoints' Graph into memory.
+Project a graph named 'OperationPoints' into memory.
 We only take the "OperationPoint " Node and the "SECTION"
 relationship:
 ```cypher
 // CALL gds.graph.drop('OperationPoints'); /// optional